 1. May Reduce Risk Of Heart Disease

 As per studies, increased intake of nuts lowers the risk of heart disease.
 Tree nuts like pecans can lower the levels of disease-causing low-density lipoprotein (LDL) cholesterol and triglycerides.
 LDL or bad cholesterol can clog arteries and cause heart attacks and cardiovascular disease.
-A study conducted by the New Mexico State University found that people who ate 68 grams of pecans each day had lower levels of LDL cholesterol than those in the control group who didn’t eat nuts.
+A study conducted by the New Mexico State University found that people who ate 68 grams of pecans (around 38 pecans) each day had lower levels of LDL cholesterol than those in the control group who didn’t eat nuts.
+However, due to their high calorie count it would be advisable to stick to portion sizes of around max 16 pecans per day).
 Pecans are rich in unsaturated fatty acids that have a positive effect on lowering cholesterol.

 A pecan-rich diet can improve cardiometabolic risk factors, thanks to the presence of oleic acid and phenolic antioxidants.
 Pecans are replete with bioactive components, such as gamma-tocopherol, which can prevent chronic inflammation of the arteries.
 The flavonoids in pecans possess antioxidant properties and may lower blood cholesterol levels.